A Recipe for Seduction: Plot

 In another part of the house, Lee, looking for Jessica, confronts Bunny about her meeting with Billy.
-Before Lee can reach Jessica, Bunny knocks him out with a broom.
+Before Lee can reach Jessica, Bunny knocks him out with a polo mallet.

 Elsewhere, Harland talks to Jessica, upset that she supposedly chose to marry Billy and also that she revealed the existence of the secret recipe.
 He gives her Billy's check and wishes her the best.
 Jessica tells Harland that she never agreed to marry and confesses her love for him, and they kiss.
 Bunny sees them through a window, telling Billy over the phone that they have "a problem”.

 The next day, Jessica tells Bunny that she is in love with Harland and is turning down Billy's engagement.
 Bunny tells her that Harland left in the middle of the night, which is revealed to not be true.
 Jessica checks the kitchen and finds his belongings have disappeared.
 While walking forlornly around the grounds, Jessica hears muffled screaming coming from a storage room.
 Inside she finds Harland, gagged and tied to a chair.
 As she approaches, Billy steps out of the shadows brandishing a knife, revealing that he is planning to kill Harland.
 Bunny rushes in, but to Jessica's horror, she reveals she is a part of the scheme and tells Billy to kill Harland at once.
 Harland headbutts Billy, and while Jessica and Bunny look on in shock, Lee, who has been hiding in the room, knocks Billy out.
 Bunny is consumed with rage and tries to attack Harland, but she is pushed aside and knocked out by Jessica.

 One year later, Jessica and Harland are being wed with Lee.
 Meanwhile, Bunny appears to be confined to a "health and wellness center".
 She is told she has a visitor by a worker.
 It is Billy, who says he has found "them”, referring to Harland and Jessica.
 He then eats a piece of fried chicken, ending the film on a cliffhanger.